n1v0lg/strees/benchmarks/README.md

 ## Common Issues

 - Compile stage raises `RuntimeError: maximum recursion depth exceeded`.
 For large programs, the optimization pass performs very deep recursion which can lead to this exception.
-To fix it, try increasing recursion limit in Python.
-In `MP-SPDZ/compile.py`, add `sys.setrecursionlimit(2000)`.
-Try increasing past `2000` if the issue persists.
+To fix it, try increasing the recursion limit in Python.
+In `MP-SPDZ/compile.py`, add `sys.setrecursionlimit(3000)`.
+Try increasing past `3000` if the issue persists.